Asda is to open its first standalone George store in Leeds with celebrity ranges and new cafe

-Asda to trial first stand-alone George concept store in Leeds with collections by Stacey Solomon, Billie Faiers and Erica Davies
+Asda to trial first stand-alone George concept store in Leeds with ranges by Stacey Solomon, Billie Faiers and Erica Davies

 If successful, the George store will replace its Asda Living brand portfolio across the UK.

-This takes place as Asda celebrated the 60th anniversary of the opening of its first supermarket on May 3, 1965, although its roots date back to a Yorkshire family business in the 1920s.
+This takes place as Asda celebrates the 60th anniversary of the opening of its first supermarket on May 3, 1965, although its roots date back to a Yorkshire family business in the 1920s.

 The new George concept store will open at 9am on Saturday, May 10.
 Asda Living at Crown Point Retail Park has now closed.